Algoma District: History

 Surviving prehistoric remains in Algoma District are concentrated around waterways.
 These remains date as far back as the Archaic period.
 There are also sites from the later Woodland period, with evidence of extensive Late Woodland habitation.
 Ceramics at Late Woodland sites show predominantly southeastern links, having originated from the Huron–Petun complex (broadly Ontario Iroquoian) as well as from modern-day Michigan.

 French explorers arrived in the area by the mid-17th century.
 As the French penetrated into North America, they established lines of forts and trading posts, often at river mouths to control trade, especially the lucrative fur trade.
 In Algoma, they established Fort Michipicoten, located at the mouth of the Michipicoten River where it empties into Lake Superior.
 The Michipicoten was one of the geographic features depicted by Samuel de Champlain on a 1632 map.
 This helped the French bridge the distance to Fort Kaministiquia at the head of Lake Superior, and protected the route up the Michipicoten to James Bay, providing a significant crossroads of water routes.

 Administrative history

-Algoma was created by proclamation in 1858 as a provisional judicial district of the Province of Canada comprising territory north of the French River as far west as Pigeon River, including all Canadian islands in Lakes Huron and Superior.
-The authorizing act of the Legislative Assembly of the Province of Canada was An Act to provide for the Administration of Justice in the unorganized Tracts of Country within the limits of this Province (known by its short title as The Temporary Judicial Districts Act, 1857).

-The district seat has been Sault Ste.
-Marie since 1858.